InformationUpdates/SMARTFARM/README.md

 4. Wind speed: This is measured in kilometers per hour and needs to be converted if you have it in meters per second or miles per hour.

-5. Day of year: This asks the calendar day with January 1st as day 1, an example would be May 4th 2020 is day 125.
+5. Day of year: This asks the calendar day with January 1st as day 1, an example would be May 4th 2020 is 125.

-6. Altitude: This asks for meters above sealevel of your location of measurement, conversion is needed from feet or kilometer.
+6. Altitude: This asks for the number of meters above sealevel of your location of measurement, conversion is needed from feet or kilometer.

 7. Latitude: This is asked as a decimal value for your location, sometimes it is noted in degrees so you would need to convert it.

-8. Rainfall: This variable is the amount of rain on the day of measurement in liters per square meter or milimeters per square meter.
+8. Rainfall: This decimal number is the amount of rain on the day of measurement in liters per square meter or milimeters per square meter.
 It is the same unit as the result for irrigating your crop.

 Results
 =======